In general, I feel most comfortable between known quantities.

 The In-Between Space is a collection of thoughts and essays written from that place.

-I am a Quaker by conviction, an interdisciplinarian by instinct, and a syndicalist by political temperament.
+I'm a Quaker by conviction, an interdisciplinarian by instinct, and a syndicalist by political temperament.
 I believe in quiet reflection, inconvenient questions, shared responsibility, and systems that serve people rather than the other way around.

-Because thinking about how the world should work and deciding where to eat tonight are not, in my experience, entirely unrelated activities.
+You see, friend, thinking about how the world should work and deciding where to eat tonight are not, in my experience, entirely unrelated activities.